 The griddle stitch is a great beginner-friendly crochet stitch that looks great worked up into a scarf!
-Read on down to find the free pattern and to learn about the yarn so you can get started today!
+Read on down to find the free pattern, about the best crochet stitch for a scarf (in my opinion) and to learn about the yarn so you can get started today!

 How to Crochet a Griddle Stitch

 The griddle stitch is an easy combination of stitches that is quite beginner-friendly.
 It uses double crochets and single crochets to create a beautifully textured design.

 Since it uses two basic crochet stitches this scarf is perfect for beginner crocheters and one that I consider quite easy to learn.